 Dr Malcolm Jones – Vice Chairman

-I have been a local GP at Sunnyside Surgery in Penzance since 1989 having previously moved to Cornwall in 1983 for a six month placement and then never leaving!
-Over the years I have done other work alongside general practice including medical input into St Julia’s Hospice for 3 years, representation on the Local Medical Committee and the Chair of a Primary Care Trust Professional Executive Committee.
-For many years I have had a particular interest in addiction and was Primary Care Clinical Lead for Substance Misuse Services in Cornwall until 2013, helping to set-up drug & alcohol services provided by GPs in the county.
-I was a GP with Special Interest in Substance Misuse, providing care for clients in the Camborne Redruth area, until January 2014 when GP commitments in my practice meant I had to give up the post but I continue to provide care for patients with substance misuse problems at Sunnyside.
-I am married and we have two grown up girls who keep me on my toes!
-In my spare time I enjoy road cycling to try and keep fit, try and paint whenever I can and follow the Cornish Pirates rugby team.
+Now retired, I was previously a local GP at Sunnyside Surgery in Penzance from 1989 having moved to Cornwall in 1983 for a six month hospital placement and then never leaving!
+Over the years I did other work alongside general practice including medical input into St Julia’s Hospice for 3 years, representation on the Local Medical Committee and the Chair of a Primary Care Trust Professional Executive Committee.
+I developed a particular interest in addiction and was Primary Care Clinical Lead for Substance Misuse Services in Cornwall until 2013, helping to set-up drug & alcohol services provided by GPs in the county.
+I was a GP with Special Interest in Substance Misuse, providing care for clients in the Camborne Redruth area, until January 2014 when GP commitments meant I had to give up the post but I continued to provide care for patients with drug or alcohol problems at the practice until my retirement.
+I am married with two grown up daughters and have recently entered the joyful world of being a grandparent!
+In my spare time I enjoy walking and road cycling to try and keep fit, try and paint whenever I can and follow the Cornish Pirates rugby team.

 Clive Harrold – Treasurer